rust-lang/rfcs/text/0000-interrupt-calling-conventions.md

 The three interrupt calling conventions that are mentioned in this RFC are already implemented as experimental features in `rustc` since multiple years (`msp430-interrupt` and `x86-interrupt` since 2017, `avr-interrupt` since 2020).
 They are already in use in several projects and were deemed useful enough that the Rust language team [decided](https://github.com/rust-lang/rust/issues/40180#issuecomment-1022507941) to consider this feature for proper inclusion.

 There was already a [prior RFC](https://github.com/rust-lang/rfcs/pull/1275) for interrupt calling conventions in 2015.
 The RFC was [closed](https://github.com/rust-lang/rfcs/pull/1275#issuecomment-154494283) for the time being to explore naked functions as a potential alternative first.
-Naked functions are now on the [path to stabilization](https://github.com/rust-lang/rust/issues/90957#issuecomment-1028297041).
+Naked functions are now on the [path to stabilization](https://github.com/rust-lang/rust/issues/90957#issuecomment-1028297041), but there is still value in support for interrupt calling conventions, as described in this RFC.

 GCC supports a cross-platform [`__interrupt__` attribute](https://gcc.gnu.org/onlinedocs/gcc/Function-Attributes.html) for creating interrupt handlers.
 The behavior is target-specific and very similar to the proposal of this RFC.
 The LLVM-based Clang compiler also supports this attribute for a [subset of targets](https://clang.llvm.org/docs/AttributeReference.html#interrupt-arm).

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- What are the requirements for stabilizing an interrupt calling convention?
+- What are the exact requirements for stabilizing an interrupt calling convention?
+What level of stability of the LLVM implementation is required?
+- Is there a way to implement interrupt calling conventions directly in `rustc` without LLVM support?

 # Future possibilities
 [future-possibilities]: #future-possibilities